mjosc/portfolio/MySSL/README.md

 This project was initially implemented as an assignment for CS6014: Networking and Network Security.
 No template code was provided.

 After completing the necessary requirements, the project was re-written as if it were its own library as described above.
 The objective developed from simply sending an encrypted 50kb file post-handshake protocol to providing a platform upon which any networking application could be built using a simple API to encrypt its traffic.
-A lot of time has been spent trying to develop a simple and intuitive API.
-The project has evolved from 2000+ lines of horridly organized code to a general purpose SSL library and much smaller codebase.
-Additional features and minor tweaks are intended for the future.

-### What I Learned

-Coming soon

-### Acknowledgements

-Coming soon